shriya22/dataviz_proj/README.md

 https://www.epa.gov/climate-indicators/climate-change-indicators-climate-forcing
 * This stacked graph shows the heating effect caused by greenhouse gases.
 This graph tells us that climate change is due to the substantial increase in the greenhouse gases throughout the years.
 * According to the framework, stacked charts aren’t very clear to understand.Instead line charts can be used.
 Line charts are understood by all and can be a more effective way of conveying the same information.
 * Also the colours used aren't very appropriate for what they're trying to convey.In this figure carbon dioxide has been given green.
 Green colour is usually associated with being safe or good, and red for being unsafe or bad.
 But here we see that carbon dioxide is increasing at an alamrmingly high rate which is clearly not good.
-Hence the colours don;t really match with what the visual is trying to convey.
+Hence the colours don't really match with what the visual is trying to convey.

 ## Figure 4:
 ![](images/d8.png)
 https://www.bloomberg.com/graphics/2015-whats-warming-the-world/
 * This line graph depicts the relationship between actual increase in temperature versus the increase in temperature due to human factors.
 We can see clearly from this that human factors are causing the increase in temperature.
 * But according to the framework, a title is required and defining the y axis clearly instead of just giving 1880-2005.
 * But I think this is a very good and effective graph, it is clear and it conveys the message clearly.
-It follows the framework almost perfectly.It shows the average temperature, and how much higher the temperature actually is compared to that.Basically does a good job at convincing the audience of the impact that humans have on climate change.
+It follows the framework almost perfectly.It shows the average temperature, and how much higher the temperature actually is compared to that.
+Basically, it does a good job at convincing the audience of the impact that humans have on climate change.

 ## Figure 5:
 ![](images/d9.png)
 https://www.geocraft.com/WVFossils/greenhouse_contrib.html
-* This figure argues that global warming by greenhouse effect( which is the main reason for climate change) is due to water vapour, but human factors are very insigficant.
+* This figure argues that global warming by greenhouse effect( which is the main reason for climate change) is due to water vapour, but human factors are very insignificant.
 * First thing I noticed is that the pie chart doesn't do a good job at showing human contributions at all.
 Even though it is present,it is barely visible.The framework did say that pie chart is better to be avoided.
 Therefore I would suggest to change this to a bar chart which will effectively compare the three factors, and the human factor bar will be visible (even if the bar is really short, it will be more visible than in the pie chart).
-* The framework also mentioned to not use 3D graphs in any case, as it is unnecessary and simply complicates the visual.
+* The framework also mentioned not to use 3D graphs in any case, as it is unnecessary and simply complicates the visual.
 The audience might think the height of the pie chart has some significance when infact it doesn't.
 Therefore 3D graphs are to be avoided.

 # Conclusion: